grafana/mimir/docs/sources/operators-guide/using-exemplars/about-exemplars.md

 ---
-title: "About Grafana Mimir exemplars"
-menuTitle: "About exemplars"
+aliases:
+  - /docs/mimir/latest/operators-guide/using-exemplars/about-exemplars/
+description:
-description: "Learn about using exemplars in Grafana Mimir to identify high cardinality in time series events."
+  Learn about using exemplars in Grafana Mimir to identify high cardinality in time series events.
+menuTitle: About exemplars
+title: About Grafana Mimir exemplars
 weight: 10
 ---